Azure/azure-sdk/_posts/2020-05-18-formrecognizer.md

     // Each extracted value is returned with a confidence value, to highlight specific ones that might need more attention System.out.printf("Merchant Phone Number %s, confidence: %.2f%n", usReceipt.getMerchantPhoneNumber().getFieldValue(), usReceipt.getMerchantPhoneNumber().getConfidence());

-    // Users can also get the bounding box info for each element final StringBuilder boundingBox = new StringBuilder();
+    // Users can also get the bounding box information for each element final StringBuilder boundingBox = new StringBuilder();
     usReceipt.getTotal().getValueText().getBoundingBox().getPoints().forEach(point -> boundingBox.append(String.format("[%.2f, %.2f]", point.getX(), point.getY())));
     // This can be used in a graphical UI to draw boxes around the various elements for visual validation steps